magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 </script>
 ```

-`toUpperCase` takes a string an returns it with all letters in upper case.
+`toUpperCase` takes a string and returns it with all letters in upper case.

 This will render